keptn/keptn/docs/README.md

 This folder contains docs for developers.
 If you are looking for the usage documentation of Keptn, or the `keptn` CLI, please take a look at the [keptn.sh](https://keptn.sh/docs/) website.
-We reccomend to read our [CONTRIBUTING](../CONTRIBUTING.md) guidelines before reading this document.
+We recommend to read our [CONTRIBUTING](../CONTRIBUTING.md) guidelines before reading this document.

 <details>
 <summary>Table of Contents</summary>